-Tip #1: Know Your Fitzpatrick Skin Type
+Tip #1: Find Out Your Fitzpatrick Skin Type

 Type 2: You almost always burn and rarely tan in the sun.

-Tip #2: Identify Your Skin’s Surface Color
+Tip #2: Identify Your Skin Color

-Tip #3: Keep Your Eye and Hair Color in Mind
+Tip #3: Keep Your Eye And Hair Color in Mind

-Cool: Typically people with cool undertones have blue, green-ish blue, gray, or deep brown eyes with hair that has blue, silver, and ash undertones.
+Your undertone also plays a key role in the appearance of your skin.
+There are three main undertones present in the skin and they are cool, warm and neutral.
+If you have cool undertones, your skin color may have subtle hues of pink, red or blue.
+Typically, people with cool undertones have eyes that lean blue, green-ish blue, gray or deep brown.
+You can also tell if you have cool undertones by looking at your natural hair color.
 Redheads are a prime example.
 “Redheads tend to have less pigment in the skin than those with darker hair color,” Dr. Zeichner says.
 Less pigment often equates to cooler tones.

 If you’re someone with warm undertones, your skin will lean yellow, peachy or golden.
 Those with these tones tend to have green, hazel, amber or warm brown eyes with hair that has gold, red, orange or yellow undertones.
 Dr. Zeichner says, “People with darker hair and darker eyes usually have warmer skin tones.Then finally, there are neutral undertones which is when you have a balance of both warm and cool tones.

 If you’re unsure of your undertones, there are a few quick and easy tests that you can do to help you determine what you are including the white versus cream test.
 To do this test you’re going to need two articles of clothing (or towels).
 Make sure one of the articles is white and the other is a cream color.
 Hold the articles of clothing against your skin and if the white complements your skin tone better, you are probably warm-toned.
 If the white washes you out and the cream is more flattering, you might be cool-toned.